wwpass/passhub/InstallingPassHubOnLinux.md

 ### Option 3

 Create a dedicated gmail account.
 Basically, it is a variant of **Option 2**.
-Install PHP PEAR/mail package:

-`sudo apt install php-mail`

 Add account data to the config.php, for example